Richard S. Scorer: Research

 Scorer returned to Cambridge after the war to complete his Master and Doctoral studies with G. I. Taylor and George Batchelor.
 He then joined the meteorology department at Imperial College London where he worked with his friend and colleague Frank Ludlam.

 In 1949, he published an article titled "Theory of Waves in the Lee of Mountains" where he developed the mathematics of this air flow, in particular trapped waves that produce stable oscillations.
 From this paper was extracted the 'Scorer parameter' for the atmospheric gravity waves over a mountain barrier:

 where N = N(z) is the Brunt–Väisälä frequency and U = U(z) is the vertical profile of the horizontal wind, both quantities are determined from an atmospheric sounding upstream of the barrier.
 When l2(z) is nearly constant with height, conditions are favourable for vertically propagating mountain waves.
 When l2(z) decreases strongly with height, the waves are trapped in the layer around the mountain top and below.

 Scorer also wrote articles with Frank Ludlam on the cumulus lifecycle.
 Their views were in conflict with those of the American Joanne Simpson which led to an exchange of letters and a meeting in 1954 for a significant advancement of knowledge in this field.

 Scorer went afterward to the Department of Mathematics where he became professor of theoretical mechanics in 1962, and played an important role in the growth of the group on applied mathematics.

 Richard Scorer established the Research Group on air pollution at Imperial College, the first in the UK to be devoted exclusively to this field of study.
 He was chosen on the National Council for the quality of the air and played an important role in the drafting of the British Clean Air Act.
 He was also an adviser to the environmental impact survey of Concorde.

 Politics

+Scorer carried out a US tour sponsored by the chemical industry in which he spoke against ongoing research into human effects on the ozone layer.

 In the general elections of 1970 and 1979, Scorer was the Labour Party candidate for the constituency of Esher but was defeated each time.
 He was an alderman of the London Borough of Merton from 1970 to 1977 and was elected a trustee of Wimbledon Common for four years.
 In addition to being the author of 16 books, he was a photographer, a cyclist, a marathon runner, a mountaineer, a bird watcher, a carpenter and talented luthier.

-Private life
+Personal life

+Richard Scorer married Joan, whom he had met in Cambridge, on 20 December 1944 at St. Ann's Church, Manchester.
+His wife, Dorothy Joan Toft, was from Salford.
+In the 1940s they lived at 5 Richmond Terrace, Cambridge.
+They had three daughters: Beatrice Jean born October 24, 1947, Margaret and Valerie.